-Still, the network T-Mobile launches in December should be faster than the LTE speeds you get now.
-For its part, T-Mobile is targeting a 10x improvement by 2024 when it plans to deliver 450 Mbps download speeds.
+Expect faster speeds down the road.
+T-Mobile is targeting a 10x improvement by 2024 when it plans to deliver 450 Mbps download speeds.

 T-Mobile 5G: Phones and devices

-As noted above, T-Mobile currently sells the Galaxy S10 5G, but that that was just when it was rolling out millimeter-waved-based coverage.
-With a nationwide network coming Dec.
-6, T-Mobile is adding phones compatible with its new towers.
+T-Mobile initially sold just the Galaxy S10 5G, but that that was when it was rolling out millimeter-waved-based coverage.
+The bigger network launch has brought two phones compatible with its new towers.

-The other 5G-ready phone coming to T-Mobile will be an exclusive model.
+The other 5G-ready phone available through T-Mobile is an exclusive model.
 The OnePlus 7T Pro 5G McLaren is essentially the same as the OnePlus 7T Pro, only with a 5G modem and design touches influenced by the McLaren racing team.
-We don't know how much that phone will cost.
+It costs $899, or $37.50 a month for 24 monthly payments.